zhenhu9/Git-Notes/Git-Notes.md

 An example to understand how to merge.

 ```
-/* We use the new-project with three branches that has been created before.
+/* We'll utilize the new-project with three branches that's been created before.

          e---f---g <--- b01            e---f---g <--- b01
         /                             /         \